Project Status

 The 240 people who live in the Byebega Community have struggled for two long years, as they have not had access to a clean, reliable water source.
 Currently, community members must travel an average of an hour and a half to get water from a small swamp full of brown, smelly water that has devastating effects on their health.

-It is obvious from the looks of the water that it is contaminated.
+It is obvious from the look of the water that it is contaminated.
 The community members report frequent cases of typhoid that steal their health and finances, making it difficult to make progress in their daily lives.

 "There is nothing positive to say about using water that harms my health and that of my family.
 The fact that we fall ill from using this water source is a clear indicator that it is not safe," said 42-year-old farmer Jacob Igambisomi.